Pollution control and traffic

 In Germany, environmental pollution caused by traffic noise and air pollutants, and in the case of rail transport, by vibrations fall within the scope of the Federal Immission Control Act (BImSchG) and the associated regulations.

 For the implementation of pollution control laws, lawmakers require that for all proposed road constructions (e.g. planning of ring roads) and more generally in urban development or other plans (such as new residential and commercial areas, shopping centres, or parking garages; the keyword here being zoning) proof of protection against harmful environmental effects due to traffic-related emissions is ensured by the proposed project.
 The expected immissions levels from traffic noise and air pollution and where required those from light and vibrations of the surrounding area must be determine at the time of construction or upgrading of railway lines, airports or service stations and rest stops.
-Müller-BBM supports you through the measurement and forecasting of immissions and advises you on the planning and design of appropriate protective measures.
+Müller-BBM Industry Solutions GmbH supports you through the measurement and forecasting of immissions and advises you on the planning and design of appropriate protective measures.

 The mobility of the population, and as a consequence thereof, the use of traffic routes on land and in the air is constantly increasing.
 More and more locals feel harassed by traffic noise.

-In road and rail traffic, we are actively developing protective measures such as low-noise road surfaces, acoustically optimised superstructure systems for railways, screening devices in the form of ramparts, walls, or combinations of both, as well as passive measures such as sound-proof windows in residential homes.
+In road and rail traffic, we are actively developing protective measures such as low-noise road surfaces, acoustically optimised superstructure systems for railways, screening devices in the form of berms, walls, or combinations of both, as well as passive measures such as sound-proof windows in residential homes.
 The air traffic often requires other solutions, such as planning acoustically favourable routes or times.

 Thanks to our extensive research and our participation on standardisation bodies we propose noise control measures that are always up to date with noise reduction technology.